project-alice-assistant/docs/docs/skill-development/getting-started-with-a-IDE.md

  ProjectAlice files

 ## Changing branches
 The latest branch in Alice as of writing this is b3.
 You may want to set your Pycharm to B3 branch, so you stay up to date with the latest changes.

 In Pycharm click your way through this

  `VCS -> Git -> branches-> repositories ->ProjectAlice -> local branches -> 1.0.0-b3 -> checkout`.

 That should cause Pycharm to move to the b3 branch.
 You'll only need to do this once also unless you start playing with branches, but I don't advise that for now until your use to that side of things.

-That should be enough for the moment to get Pycharm setup as far as main directories go. next we need to set up SonarCloud, sk-package, and Pycharm settings so that your code is as compatible as possible with Alice.
+That should be enough for the moment to get Pycharm setup as far as main directories go.
+Next we need to set up SonarCloud, sk-package, and Pycharm settings so that your code is as compatible as possible with Alice.

 ## Quality control settings